LLNL/umap/README.md

 including a hello world program for userfaultfd based upon code from the [userfaultfd-hello-world project](http://noahdesu.github.io/2016/10/10/userfaultfd-hello-world.html).

-The sortbenchmark directory is the original sort benchmark, modified to use threads rather than forking processes.

 ## Quick Start

 *Building umap* is trivial.
 In the root directory of the repo